Volume: 9; 2003; 234 pp; Softcover

 Introduction to PDEs and Waves for the Atmosphere and Ocean

-A co-publication of the AMS and the Courant Institute of Mathematical Sciences at New York University
+A co-publication of the AMS and Courant Institute of Mathematical Sciences at New York University

 Titles in this series are co-published with the Courant Institute of Mathematical Sciences at New York University.